saamuul/issue-tracker-web/README.md

 # Issue Tracker

-A Jakarta EE-based issue tracking application built with Java EE technologies.
+A Jakarta EE-based issue tracking application built with Java EE technologies as a project for Polytechnic Final Year Project.

 ## Overview